JoonaSar/Linear-reductor/linear_lowbound.md

 ### **Case** $\frac{\alpha}{\delta} > \frac{\beta}{d}$:

 Suppose we have an algorithm $A$ that solves our problem in $o(\log n)$ time complexity.
 (Something about counting sums of all edge labels in a regular high-girth graph.
-The algorithm has to fail somewhere, but all it ever sees at once is a tree, so it shouldn't.)
+The algorithm has to fail in some local neighbourhood, but all it ever sees at once is a tree, so it shouldn't.)